Events

 Theresa May has seen how Parliament works from every angle - from the backbenches to the Despatch Box - over the last quarter century.
 In her recent book, The Abuse of Power, she outlined some areas for reform.

-So we have asked her to flesh out her ideas about the House of Commons in more detail for our inaugural 'Democracy Lecture', named in honour of our first members, and her predecessors in Downing Street, Winston Churchill and Clement Attlee.
+So we asked her to flesh out her ideas about the House of Commons in more detail for our inaugural 'Democracy Lecture', named in honour of our first members, and her predecessors in Downing Street, Winston Churchill and Clement Attlee.

 The Hansard Society was founded by Stephen King-Hall MP in 1944.
 In his memoirs, he records seeing the Prime Minister, Mr Churchill, and his Deputy, Mr Attlee, sitting on a sofa in the Smoking Room of the House of Commons at the height of the War.